Wildlife Management StudiesTanzania

 The curriculum and research of the Wildlife Management Studies semester program in Tanzania focus on how changes in land use and resource availability in the Tarangire-Manyara ecosystem can be managed to foster the well-being of local communities while safeguarding and promoting biodiversity conservation.

 Session I: Wildlife Management & ConservationTanzania

-Students in this East Africa study abroad program will be exposed to wildlife management practices and the complex issues involving sustainable wildlife conservation in the Tarangire-Manyara ecosystem of Tanzania.
-The course combines concepts and principles of ecology, natural resource management, and socio-economics which are central to effective and sustainable wildlife conservation.
-During the course, students will develop skills to explore the ecology, social organization, and behavior of common African large mammals.
+Students in this program are exposed to wildlife management practices and the complex issues involving sustainable wildlife conservation in the Tarangire-Manyara ecosystem of Tanzania.
+The course combines concepts and principles of ecology, natural resource management, and socioeconomics which are central to effective and sustainable wildlife conservation.
+Students develop skills to explore the ecology, social organization, and behavior of common African large mammals.

 Session II: Techniques for Wildlife Field ResearchTanzania

 Students learn a suite of wildlife field techniques and methods routinely used to assess wildlife ecology and management policies and practices in East Africa with specific application to the Tanzania Tarangire-Manyara ecosystem conservation areas.
 The focus will be multidisciplinary and reflect the complex realities of balancing ecological, economic, and socio-cultural factors in sustainable wildlife conservation and management studies.

 How can changes in land use and resource availability in the Maasai Steppe of Kenya and Tanzania be managed in such a way as to foster the well-being of local communities whilst safeguarding and promoting biodiversity conservation?